 - Number of Shares: 1,000

-To illustrate the potential value of stock appreciation rights, let’s assume that on January 1, 2019 (when your SARs vest), the share price of your company stock is $50.
+To illustrate the potential value of stock appreciation rights (and disregarding income tax for now), let’s assume that on January 1, 2022 (when your SARs vest), the share price of your company stock is $50.
 The in-the-money value of your SARs is equal to $40,000.
 The math is:

 ($50 – $10) * 1,000 = $40,000

-If you plan allows for SARs to be settled in shares of stock, you can calculate how many shares you will receive as follows:
+If your plan allows for SARs to be settled in shares of stock, you can calculate how many shares you will receive as follows:

 In-The-Money Value / Market Price at Exercise = Shares Received